hsisomap/hsisomap/README.md

 brew install gsl boost cmake qt5 doxygen
 ```

 `qt5` or `doxygen` parameter can be removed from the command if you do not need to compile GUI tool or generate HTML documentation locally.
+It is possible to not install a separate CMake if you decide to use a CMake that comes with some of the IDEs.

+Other methods to install and manage these packages include [macports](http://macports.org), which is fairly similar to the steps for homebrew, or install or compile them manually.
+Even they could be installing packages in different paths, CMake should be able to locate them automatically.

 #### Linux

+##### Using a Package Management System

+TBD

+##### Tips of Installation for a Local User (without root Priviledges)

 TBD